 Going to court

-When you attend your first court date, the judge will read the court papers and make a decision about who will have temporary custody of your children.
+When you attend your first court date, the judge will read the court papers and make a decision about who will have temporary responsibility for your children.
 This could be you, another party to the proceedings, someone in your circle of friends or family or the child protection agency that brought this matter to the court.

 If you have not had enough time to file your own court documents before your court date and you want to say something to the judge, be sure to tell your lawyer or the duty counsel lawyer.
 If you are representing yourself, prepare what you want to say in advance and remember to keep it short and to the point.